wilmix5/AJDollar/README.md

 # JDollar
 ============

- JDollar is a  highly standard and  securable Programming Language invented   in CH$ P.L
+ JDollar is a  highly standard and  securable Programming Language invented by  wilmix  jemin  j  in CH$ P.L

 INTRODUCTION:(JDollar)